 Migratory Birds and Flyways

-Their disappearance from the landscape was unthinkable 30 years ago, but is now a real prospect without concerted action from BirdLife's Migratory Flyways Programme.
+Their disappearance from the landscape was unthinkable 30 years ago, but is now a real prospect without concerted action.

-The Africa-Eurasia Flyway, which connects the breeding grounds of Europe and northern Asia with the wintering grounds in Africa, and includes vital stop-over sites in the Middle East and Mediterranean.
+· Africa-Eurasia Flyway: connects the breeding grounds of Europe and northern Asia with the wintering grounds in Africa, and includes vital stop-over sites in the Middle East and Mediterranean

-The East Asia-Australasia Flyway, which connects north-east Asian breeding grounds with wintering grounds in south-east Asia and Australia, and includes the vital stop-over sites in China and the Korean Peninsula.
+· East Asia-Australasia Flyway: connects north-east Asian breeding grounds with wintering grounds in south-east Asia and Australia, and includes the vital stop-over sites in China and the Korean Peninsula

-The Americas Flyway, which connects North American breeding grounds with wintering grounds in the Caribbean and Central and South America.
+· Americas Flyway: connects North American breeding grounds with wintering grounds in the Caribbean and Central and South America

-- To save flagship globally threatened migratory species from extinction, and through this to address key threats and conserve key sites and habitats which will be beneficial to a wider set of migratory species
+- To save threatened migratory species from extinction by addressing main threats and conserve key sites and habitats which will be beneficial to a wider set of migratory species

-- To address landscape-scale barriers to migration, especially illegal and unsustainable hunting and the proliferation of poorly-planned energy and power transmission infrastructure
+- To address landscape-scale barriers to migration, especially illegal and unsustainable killing of birds and the proliferation of poorly-planned energy and power transmission infrastructure

-- To conserve networks of critical stop-over sites, through action on the ground by IBA Local Conservation Groups, and demonstration of approaches to habitat conservation that can be scaled-up for wider, landscape-level application
+- To conserve networks of critical stop-over sites (Important Bird & Biodiversity Areas, IBAs) through action on the ground by our Local Conservation Groups

-- To understand and address the wider land-use issues facing migratory birds through targeted research and advocacy work, and to strengthen the global and regional policy and financing mechanisms for the conservation of key habitats for migratory birds.
+- To understand and address the wider land-use issues facing migratory birds through targeted research and policy work

 As a key partner in the Wings Over Wetlands project which operated throughout the Africa-Eurasia Flyway, BirdLife helped usher in a new era of international cooperation in the conservation of migratory species.

-In November 2012, with significant BirdLife input, the Convention on Migratory Species (CMS) adopted a resolution (Resolution 10.10) which, for the first time, essentially sets out a global agenda for flyway conservation.
+In November 2012, with significant BirdLife input, the Convention on Migratory Species (CMS) adopted a resolution which, for the first time, set out a global agenda for flyway conservation.
 BirdLife also ensured effective resolutions on agrochemicals, power lines, climate change, extractive industries, and renewable energy.
-BirdLife provided much of the scientific information underpinning the new CMS Raptor MOU, which develops guidelines for national strategies for bird of prey conservation, and is working especially closely with the BirdLife Soaring Birds project.
+See case study: Flyways and CMS policy.

 Protecting and restoring key sites

-In 2013, again with BirdFair funding, the BirdLife Americas Partnership will begin an ambitious project to link conservation work at grassland IBAs in North and South America for the benefit of a suite of long distance migrants.
-This project will build on work pioneered by BirdLife Partners in the Southern Cone grasslands of South America, which has encouraged a growing number of ranchers to readopt traditional cattle-rearing practices which benefit these and other grassland-dependent bird species.
+In 2013, again with BirdFair funding, the BirdLife Americas Partnership will begin an ambitious project to link conservation work at grassland Important Bird & Biodiversity Areas (IBAs) in North and South America.
+This project will build on work pioneered by BirdLife Partners in the Southern Cone grasslands of South America, which has encouraged a growing number of ranchers to readopt traditional cattle-rearing practices which benefit birds.